|Durham Tech Home > Prospective Students > College Catalog > Tuition and Fees|

 other miscellaneous supplies.
 Certain health programs require professional

 liability insurance.
-Contact the Admissions office for more information
+Contact Admissions and Enrollment Services for more information

 about additional expenses.